yuanqing/segue/README.md

 console.log(queue.isRunning()); //=> true
 ```

-Here, we&rsquo;ve also used the `isRunning()` method, which tells us whether a function in the queue is currently running.
+See here that we&rsquo;ve also used the `isRunning()` method, which tells us whether a function in the queue is currently running.

 ### Repeat

-Finally, we note that it is possible to repeat the entire sequence of function calls indefinitely.
+Finally, note that it is possible to repeat the entire sequence of function calls indefinitely.
 Simply pass in `opts` with `opts.repeat` set to `true` when initialising the queue:

 ```js
 var queue = segue(done, { repeat: true });